-Conclusions of the This is the first audit. previous audit Client Progress A "plan to conduct a gap analysis" has been developed for the working group.
+Client Action Plan CAPP and NC will collaborate with other stakeholders and the Department of Fisheries &amp; Oceans Canada (DFO), in assembling a working group to codify existing activity and develop a Research Plan for the short-to-mid term, that are linked to the objectives established for the fishery and for MSC Principles 1 and 2.
+By the first annual audit there will be documented evidence that a plan to conduct gap analysis has been developed by the working group.
+By the second annual audit there will be documented evidence that a gap analysis has been completed.
+By the fourth annual audit there will be documented evidence that a research plan is in place.
+Conclusion of previous audit This is the first audit.
+Client Progress The client provided information that the "plan to conduct a gap analysis" has been developed for the working group.
 "DFO conducts an annual internal audit ("The Fishery Checklist") of various functions/activities within the Department, that also identifies gaps in research and stock assessment activities.
 The assembly of this checklist occurs annually during the October through March period, with a consolidated "checklist" being completed soon thereafter.
-In the late Spring of 2013, NSAC's MSC Working Group will review information from the updated checklist as it pertains to shrimp in SFAs 1-7, categorize research issues/activities into what may be "needed vs simply desirable", what may be cost-effective to achieve in the short-to-medium- to-long term, and prioritize these where possible.
+In the late Spring of 2013, NSAC's MSC Working Group will review information from the updated checklist as it pertains to shrimp in SFAs 1-7, categorize research issues/activities into what may be "needed vs. simply desirable", what may be cost-effective to achieve in the short-to-medium-to-long term, and prioritize these where possible.
 The result of this analysis will be vetted through the next Regional Assessment Process (RAP), likely to occur in 2015.
 The final result of this process, i.e. the Research Plan, will be forwarded to NSAC and the Regional Director of Science."
-Observations The Audit Team noted the Client Progress report and considers that the milestone outlined in the Action Plan has been met.
+Observations The Audit Team noted the Client Progress report and considers that the year one milestone outlined in the Client Action Plan has been met, through the provision of a gap analysis plan.
 The milestones in the Client Action Plan represent a rigorous approach to defining research priorities and should result in a sound research plan by Year 4 of the certification.
-Conclusion The Audit team concludes that progress on the action plan is on target to meet the Condition by Year 4 of the certification period, and that the first year milestone has been met.
-However, actions to date have not resulted in enough information to rescore this PI.
+Conclusion The Audit Team concludes that progress on the Client Action Plan is on target to meet the Condition by Year 4 of the certification period, and that the year one milestone has been met.
+The PI was not re-scored at this time, and the score remains at 70.